princeton-nlp/SWE-agent/docs/dev/contribute.md

 * When changing the behavior of the agent, we need to have some indication that it actually improves the success rate of SWE-agent.
   However, if you make the behavior optional without complicating SWE-agent (for example by providing new [commands](../config/commands.md)), we might be less strict.
+* Please add simple unit tests or integration tests wherever possible.
+Take a look in the [tests directory](https://github.com/princeton-nlp/SWE-agent/tree/main/tests) for inspiration.
+We emphasize simple easy-tow-rite tests that get a lot of coverage.

 ## Building the documentation